 The entire vestibule and semicircular canal system are sometimes referred to as the vestibular system.
 This system connects to the auditory nerve and sends information about motion and acceleration to the brain.
 The brain, in turn, uses this information to create a sense of balance.

 This system allows humans to stand upright, walk, and correct for changes in elevation.
 We know when we are spinning, dropping, or falling over.
 Sometimes, the vestibular system can lead humans astray, as there can be a perception of "leaning" or "turning," even when the human body is headed in a straight direction.

 The Graveyard Spiral is often the result of poor weather, as there is no visual indicator of the horizon to aid the pilot's spatial awareness.
-Pilots must complete "instrument only" training to prevent this phenomenon - when the weather is poor, pilots must fly by the instruments to prevent sensory illusions from occurring.
+Pilots must complete "instrument only" training to prevent this phenomenon—when the weather is poor, and pilots must fly by the instruments to prevent sensory illusions from occurring.